Quantifying Harm: Comparison to RBT

 \section{Comparison to RBT}

-As we mentioned in the introduction, RBT also proposed a quantitative and causality-based definition of harm.
-In our earlier paper we outlined in detail several objections to their qualitative definition; here we focus on the differences in the quantitative aspects of the definition.
+As mentioned earlier, RBT also proposed a quantitative and causality-based definition of harm.
+Our previous paper outlined several objections to their qualitative definition; here we focus instead on the differences in the quantitative definition.

 While both we and RBT distinguish causing harm from causing a decrease in utility, and we both have a notion of default, there are several significant differences between our approach and theirs.
 Rather than having a default utility, RBT assume a default action; in a fixed context (i.e., what we consider in Section~\ref{sec:harm}), we could choose to take the default utility to be the utility of the default action.
-However, when computing harm, RBT only do a pairwise comparison of the harm of a given action to the harm of the default action, and use only but-for causation rather than the more general definition of causation given by, say, \cite{Hal47,Hal48}.
-As the analysis of Example~\ref{xam1} in the appendix shows, this can lead to a significant difference in the calculation of harm.
-Moreover, assuming a default action (in this case, that of providing no treatment) seems to lead to an inappropriate conclusion that is avoided by using a default utility instead.
+However, when computing harm, RBT only do a pairwise comparison of the harm of a given action to the harm of the default action, and use only but-for causation rather than the more general definition of causation given by, say, \cite{Hal48}.

+This can lead to a significant difference in the calculation of harm.
+Consider Example~\ref{xam1}.
+Suppose that whether Treatment 1 cures the patient or has no effect depends on genetic features of the patient, and similarly for whether Treatment 2 cures or kills the patient.
+We can assume that these genetic features are part of the context.
+Thus, there may be a context where Treatment 1 has no effect, Treatment 2 kills the patient, and with no treatment the patient would have died; and another where Treatment 1 has no effect, Treatment 2 cures the patient, and again, with no treatment the patient would have died.
+In each context, we can compute the harm caused by each treatment.
+We can then put a probability on these contexts (e.g., by assuming that the effects of Treatment 1, Treatment 2, and no treatment are independent), and compute the expected harm of each treatment.

+We start with the analysis by RBT, which is fairly simple.
+They take the default to be the outcome that results when doing nothing, and compare the outcome under Treatment $i$ with the outcome under the default for $i=\{1,2\}$: there is harm whenever the latter outcome is better, so that the patient would have been cured ``but-for'' the treatment.
+As there is no context in which Treatment 1 does worse than no treatment, Treatment 1 never harms the patient.
+For Treatment 2, the relevant contexts are those in which Treatment 2 kills the patient yet no treatment would have cured the patient; these occur with probability $0.1$ (since 50\% of all patients who are killed by Treatment 2 would have been cured without treatment).

+There are two differences between our analysis and that of RBT that relate purely to how we assess causation: instead of using but-for causation as RBT do, we use Definition \ref{def:AC}, and instead of considering only one counterfactual action (namely, what they take to be the \emph{default action}), we consider all possible counterfactuals, as is standard.
+We don't need to give the details of the causal model here; it suffices to point out that for Treatment 2 to kill a patient, it has to preempt the effect of the disease.
+Therefore, in all contexts in which a patient dies after undergoing Treatment 2, the treatment caused the death.
+These contexts have probability $0.2$.